-• Manage your event log files

-You can choose a central location for storing log files, set how much disk space to use for log files, and set how and when to roll log files.
-See Managing event log files, page 169.

-• Choose different event log file formats

-You can choose which standard log file formats you want to use for traffic analysis (for example, Squid or Netscape).
+- Manage your event log files You can choose a central location for storing log files, set how much disk space to use for log files, and set how and when to roll log files.
+See Managing event log files, page 197. - Choose different event log file formats - You can choose which standard log file formats you want to use for traffic analysis (for example, Squid or Netscape).
 Alternatively, you can use the Content Gateway custom format, which is XML-based and enables you to institute more control over the type of information recorded in log files.
-See Event log file formats, page 170.

-• Roll event log files automatically

-You can configure Content Gateway to roll event log files at specific intervals during the day so that you can identify and manipulate log files that are no longer active.
-See Rolling event log files, page 176.

-• Separate log files according to protocols and hosts

-You can configure the proxy to create separate log files for ICP and HTTP/FTP transactions.
-You can also configure the proxy to generate separate log files for different protocols based on the host.
-See Splitting event log files, page 179.

-• Collate log files from different nodes
+See Event log file formats, page 198. - Roll event log files automatically You can configure Content Gateway to roll event log files at specific intervals during the day so that you can identify and manipulate log files that are no longer active.
+See Rolling event log files, page 204. - Separate log files according to hosts You can configure the proxy to create separate log files for different protocols based on the host.
+See Splitting event log files, page 207. - Collate log files from different nodes You can designate one or more nodes on the network to serve as log collation servers.
+These servers, which might either be stand-alone or part of Content

-You can designate one or more nodes on the network to serve as log collation servers.
-These servers, which might either be stand-alone or part of Content Gateway, enable you to keep all logged information in well-defined locations.
-See Collating event log files, page 182.
+Gateway, enable you to keep all logged information in well-defined locations.
+See Collating event log files, page 209.

-• View statistics about the logging system
+View statistics about the logging system

 Content Gateway provides statistics about the logging system.
 You can access the statistics through Content Gateway Manager or through the command line interface.
-See Viewing logging statistics, page 185.
+See Viewing logging statistics, page 212.